apache/lucene/dev-docs/github-issues-howto.md

 - `Test Failure Report` is associated with `type:testFailure` label
 - `Task` is associated with `type:task` label
 - `Documentation` is associated with `type:documentation` label
-- `Question` creates no issues; is used to guide users to mailing lists

 Issue templates are written in YAML format and committed in `.github/ISSUE_TEMPLATE`.
 See [GitHub documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms) for details.